 - whether you would like sexual health resources and information.

-As part of their ongoing health routine, women aged 25 to 74 are recommended to have a Cervical Screening Test every five years.
-This replaces the previous two-yearly Pap smear for women aged 18 to 69.
+As part of their ongoing health routine, people with a cervix aged 25 to 74 are recommended to have a Cervical Screening Test every five years.
+This replaces the previous two-yearly Pap smear for those aged 18 to 69.

 Please see the National Cervical Screening Program (NCSP) website for more information or call the National Cancer Screening Register on 1800 627 701 to see when you are due for your next screen.

 If an STI check is making you feel uncomfortable

 Sexual health checks might be uncomfortable, awkward and embarrassing but just remember that GPs and healthcare professionals do this every day.